PauCape/PauCape/README.md

 ## Hi there 👋

-I am a student of informatic engineering in the Universitat **Oberta de Catalunya (UOC)**.
+I am a student of computer engineering in the Universitat **Oberta de Catalunya (UOC)**.
 Right now I am learning about a lot of languages, features and all the stuff related about programming.
 I am very excited to share my work with the community.
 <!--
 **PauCape/PauCape** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.